 Japan’s capital is a city you’ll never forget, a city of the imagination.
 The futuristic skyline combined with the ancient customs make it an iconic travel destination.
 You’ll see and do things here you’ll always remember.

-With a short period of time, it’s difficult to know where to start, but luckily we have some great suggestions of what to do in Tokyo in 3 days.
+With a short period of time, it’s difficult to know where to start to fully experience Tokyo, but luckily we have some great suggestions of what to do in Tokyo in 3 days – by night, with local experiences or by Mario-Kart: we have you covered!

 Let’s kick off your three days in Tokyo with one of the most recognizable locations at the busiest intersection in the world – although, even if you have seen it on TV or in a film, nothing prepares you for the glorious chaos of Shibuya Crossing.
 At the Shibuya Station Hachikō exit you will see literally hundreds or thousands of people dashing in every direction as the lights change; it’s called the Shibuya Scramble for a reason!